ShanYu-bioinfo/3-REAP-plus/README.md

 # 3-REAP-paired reads
 [3'REAP (3’ Reads Enrichment using Annotated PolyA sites)](https://github.com/wly00001/3-prime-REAP)

 PAS detection and quantification using paired reads of bulk 3'-seq.
+This pipeline require polyA or polyT containing reads.
 If you have problem, please contact Shan Yu, syu@wistar.org, Bin Tian Lab @ The Wistar Institute.

 ## Introduction